ashishpatelengineering/book_companion/book_companion_prompt.md

 # Prompt: Build a Study Companion HTML for [BOOK TITLE]

-I want to learn from [BOOK TITLE] by [AUTHOR].
+I want to learn from [BOOK TITLE].
 Please build me an interactive HTML study companion, one chapter at a time, following all of these rules.

 **I'm attaching a working HTML template (`book_companion_template.html`)**